Purdue-CSUSB/purdueusb.com/_wiki/help-room.md

 --->
 ### USB Help Room has started for the Spring 2023 semester!

-If you have used the Help Room's services this past semeseter, please take some time to fill out this [feedback form](https://forms.gle/QCF6DxvABH4ttHVK6) so that we can continue to improve.
+If you have used the Help Room's services this past semester, please take some time to fill out this [feedback form](https://forms.gle/QCF6DxvABH4ttHVK6) so that we can continue to improve.

 The Help Room schedule for 2023 can be found [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vQTaaiz1y0E5k9ZWGEb65eTiraH5wCyRp6lyBjkabtozkCyBPReUQXvXYn3ZdFLnFS2OMYkfaDTG164/pubhtml).
 Use the different sheets to view tutors by course and links to each tutor's individual Zoom meeting room.